onvaro/node-chat-app/README.md

 node-chat-app
 =============

-A chat application using node.js and redis
+A chat application using node.js and socket.io